csulbying/2018Spring/01-setup/setup.md

 You should use VS Code to write/run/debug Node.js + Express.js code locally.
 Then push code to Github.
 Deploy code to Heroku thus the application can be accessible to the public.

+The video of [Upload NodeJS App to Heroku in 10 mins](https://youtu.be/UZa-K94-efk) has a very similar demo.

 ## 1 Install Software

 ### 1.1 Node.js